ananddasani/Java-Practice-Course/README.md

 To Help out the new programmers more precisely self-taught programmers in learning java , i am making this repo and inviting all the java programmers to contribute in, as per their skill set :D

+## Where to go from here ?

+Now you have sufficient knowledge and grip on Java so i recommend to have a look on Java's Collection Framwork <br>
+No Need to heed to somewhere else have a look on my [**Java Collection Framwork Course**](https://github.com/ananddasani/Java_Collection_Framework)

 ## ⭐ How to get started Contributing in?